-Each sixth semester student has to complete one project (individually or as a team member) in any area of Information Science and Telecommunication detailed in the course curriculum under the guidance of a regular faculty of the concerned department as decided by the head of the department.
+Each sixth semester student has to complete internship/one project (individually or as a team member) in any area of Information Science and Telecommunication detailed in the course curriculum under the guidance of a faculty of the concerned department as decided by the head of the department.
 However, a student may opt an industrial expert as co-guide with due approval from the head of the department if needed.
-The project work should be based on research /development/implementation of hardware / software etc. or any related area to create new knowledge in the area of Information Science and Telecommunication with consultation with the concern guide and due approval from the concerned HOD.
-The students will have to submit a project report/dissertation before the termend examination.
-Marks will be awarded based on the evaluation of project report/dissertation, viva and presentation.
-If students desire to do their project work in any industry/development firm/reputed training institutions/R & D centers etc, they may be permitted subject to fulfilling theall other criteria as mentioned above.
-They may utilize the vacations like X-mas, dashahara etc. including the sundays so that they can attend the theory classes as usual.
+The project work/internship should be based on research and development/ implementation of hardware / software etc. or any related area to create new knowledge in the field of Information Science & Telecommunication with consultation with the concern guide and due approval from the concerned HOD.
+The students will have to submit a project report/dissertation before the term end examination.
+Marks will be awarded based on the evaluation of the quality of the work, project report/dissertation, viva and presentation.
+If students desire to do their project work/ internship in any industry/software development firm/reputed training institutions/ R & Dcenters etc, they may be permitted subject of ulfilling the all other criteria as mentioned above.
+They may utilize the vacations like X-mas, Dashahara etc. including the Sundays so tha they can attend the theory classes as usual.

-IST CC -XIII: Digital Signal Processing
+IST CC - XIII: Digital Signal Processing